Please ensure Javascript is enabled for purposes of website accessibility

 Grid

 Adds limits using an axis grid.
 You can select X, Y or Z axis.
-Create panel using grid
+For more information refer to Create panel using grid.

-If you define a grid as limiting element and display the option menu again, it contains the E for Element option.
+If you define a grid as limiting element and display the option menu again, it contains the E for Elements option.

 Elements